 1. Olenski A, Sacher S. "Estimating Nursing Home Quality with Selection."
-Under Review.
+Revise and resubmit, Review of Economics and Statistics.

 Abstract: We estimate a Bayesian model of nursing home quality using variational inference.
 We then conduct three exercises.
 First, we examine the correlates of quality, finding that public report cards have near-zero correlation.
 Second, we show that higher quality nursing homes fared better during the pandemic: a one standard deviation increase in quality corresponds to 2.4% fewer Covid-19 cases.
 Finally, we show that a 10% increase in the Medicaid reimbursement rate raises quality, leading to a 1.85 percentage point increase in 90-day survival.
 Such a reform would be highly cost-effective even under conservative estimates of the quality-adjusted statistical value of life.